doorkeeper-gem/doorkeeper-devise-client/README.md

 At this point the application should be ready to run, but it won't communicate correctly with the provider.
 You need to set up environment variables to indicate the oauth2 provider values.
-In your environemnt file set up these variables
+In your environment file set up these variables

     DOORKEEPER_APP_ID = "375c2e3fd..." # ID for your app registered at the provider